 Winter, spring, summer, or fall the streets of German Village are always filled with activity.
 Wander into the village any Saturday in the summertime and join the dozens of people out and about on streets lined with yard sales.
-Enjoy brunch on a patio filled with flowers, and end your day in one of the locally owned shops.
-Stop by the original Max & Erma’s for a historic hamburger, Katzinger’s deli for the largest and most unique sandwich in Columbus, or Schmidt’s for food with a German flare.
+Enjoy brunch on a patio filled with flowers, and end your day in one of the locally-owned shops.
+Stop by the critically acclaimed Chapman’s for some modern eating, Thurmans Cafe for the famous “Thurmanator”, Katzinger’s deli for the largest and most unique sandwich in Columbus, or Schmidt’s for historic food with a German flare.

 When springtime makes its way back and the sun hits the bricks prepare for neighbors greeting one another again and the annual Haus and Garden Tour.
 Visit beautiful homes and explore the gorgeous gardens of the people who make German Village the community it is.